kean/articles/2021-06-02-lazy-image.markdown

 </video>
 </div>

-This required quite a bit of digging into AVKit because there were no high-level API to play videos from memory.
+It required quite a bit of digging into AVKit because there was no high-level API to play videos from memory.
 I ended up an asset (`AVAsset`) with a custom `AVAssetResourceLoaderDelegate`:

 ```swift
 // This allows LazyImage to play video from memory.